 1. A healthy diet

-In your 30s, it’s so easy to top a long workday off by sharing a meal and a few drinks with friends.
-Before you know it, you end up at the bar chowing down on pork belly mac and cheese and washing it down with a couple of beers.
-I know.
-I’ve been there many times.
+In your 30s, it’s easy to top a long workday off with a nice meal out with a few friends or loved ones.
+Before you know it, you end up chowing down on heavy foods and washing them down with a few beers or glasses of wine.

 When you’re in your 30s, what you put in your body matters more than ever.
 It’s important to really examine what you are eating, so you can plan for the long term.
 This also means meal planning.
-In your 30s you’re often able to afford to eat out more, and sadly it’s not a time in your life you can spare the extra calories that go with that.
+Not just work lunches, but also taking into consideration what you will eat after work, especially if you end up working late.
+Chances are you can afford to eat out more than you could in your 20’s, but it’s sadly not a time in your life to ignore your caloric intake and completely ignore what you’re putting in your body.

 2. Stay hydrated

-If you have a busy work schedule and consider coffee one of your best friends or are just in the habit of reaching for caffeine throughout the day you may be dehydrating your body.
-Chances are you opt for a cocktail or a beer and forget to consume water.
-Because your brain is made up of approximately 80% water, the lack of water can affect your focus and memory.
+If you consider coffee one of your best friends or if you are in the habit of reaching for caffeine throughout the day, you may be dehydrating your body.
+Or maybe you remember to drink water when the water cooler is close by, but opt for a cocktail after work and forget about H2O all together.
+Because your brain is made up of approximately 75 percent water, the lack of water can affect your energy levels, focus and memory.
 Make sure you limit your alcohol intake, increase your water intake and stay hydrated with at least eight glasses of water each day.

 3. Go out less

 When you’re in your 30s you’re usually juggling a hectic work life, home life, social life and financial stress.
-Keeping on top of these important facets of life can contribute to your stress level.
-To manage your stress and anxiety try staying home more often – it will likely help you save money too — a bonus.
-It may feel awkward at first, but staying home is good for you.
+Keeping on top of so many crucial things can wage war on your stress level.
+Try staying home more often to manage your stress and anxiety – it will likely help you save money too — a bonus.
+Staying home is more actually good for you.
 It will give your body the energy it needs to rebuild, replenish and recover from stress and move forward another day.

 When you are in your 30s opportunities to learn start to disappear unless you seek them out.
 Continuing your education is up to you.
 The lack of consistent learning environments makes it harder for you to keep a sharp mind.
 Once a month, pull out a book and start reading.
 Reading requires you to use several different regions of your brain to work together.
 This helps you keep your cognitive skills sharp.
 Plus, it gives you another thing to do when you are staying home.

-Exercising may be the hardest change to implement; at least it is for me.
+Exercising may be the hardest change to implement.
 Getting rid of that beer belly may seem impossible, but try to find time to stay in shape.
-Your metabolism starts to slow down as you get older, especially in your 30s and steadily decreases.
+Your metabolism starts to slow down as you get older, especially in your 30s, and steadily decreases.
 Your muscle mass decreases and your fat increases.
 It is recommended that you spend at least 30 minutes a day to walk, jog or do exercises around your home to ensure your body stays in shape.
 If you’re up for a challenge, you can also join a a fitness or strength training class which will also help manage stress.

 The consequences of sleep deprivation can be detrimental to your general health and your mental well being.